Brexit: Cultural references

-Brexit has inspired many creative works, such as murals, sculptures, novels, plays, movies and video games.
+Brexit has inspired many creative works, such as murals, sculptures, novels, plays, music, movies and video games.
 The response of British artists and writers to Brexit has in general been negative, reflecting a reported overwhelming percentage of people involved in Britain's creative industries voting against leaving the European Union.
 Despite issues around immigration being central in the Brexit debate, British artists left the migrants' perspective largely unexplored.
 However, Brexit also inspired UK-based migrant artists to create new works and "claim agency over their representation within public spaces and create a platform for a new social imagination that can facilitate transnational and trans-local encounters, multicultural democratic spaces, sense of commonality, and solidarity."